-Projected Goals for FY 2018: Enter performance goal.
+Projected Goals for FY 2019 - 2021: Enter performance goal.

-The Vehicle out-of-service rate for Tennessee for FY 2018 will be to continue to maintain a Vehicle Out-of-Service rate above the national average.
+The Vehicle out-of-service rate for Tennessee for FY 2019, 2020, and 2021 will be to continue to maintain a Vehicle Out-of-Service rate above the national average.

-Program Activities: Describe the activities that will be implemented including level of effort.
+Program Activities for FY 2019 - 2021: Describe the activities that will be implemented including level of effort.

-Tennessee plans to purchase between one and three new IBSS systems.
-The Haywood County inspection facilities on both the east and west bound side as well as the Green County inspection facility are all in need of a new IBSS system.
-Tennessee will submit an ITD/High Priority FY 2018 grant application to accomplish this activity.
+Tennessee plans to purchase two new IBSS systems over the course of the FY 2018 High Priority / ITD performance period if approved.
+The Haywood County inspection facility on the east bound side as well as the Greene County inspection facility are the anticipated locations.
+Tennessee also intends to eventually purchase as least one more system for the Haywood County inspection facility on the west bound side.
 These screening systems will allow for more efficient means of choosing trucks for inspection, as well as increase driver and vehicle out of service and in turn, improve safety on the roads overall.
 The Commercial Vehicle Enforcement Division (CVE) of the Tennessee Highway Patrol (THP) will allocate overtime hours for the Strategic Transportation Observation Prevention, (STOP) project.
 The overtime will be approved by supervisors and inspections conducted in the high crash areas will be identified by the most recent Commercial Vehicle Enforcement Dashboard.
 This project is an enforcement activity which focuses on commercial vehicles that are related to the following categories.
 Cargo tanks Trucks transporting hazardous materials Inter-modal container chassis Rental trucks All other trucks with obvious violations The objective for STOP is to provide sufficient coverage during checkpoints at weigh stations and known highways and roads used as by-pass routes so that every effort is made to stop, evaluate and inspect as many of the previously listed types of commercial vehicles as possible.